Priya06-hub/Currency_Converter/README.md

 - second in which currency you want to convert
 - take input of amount

-  in program we use api
+program we use api for currency
   - exchangerate-api

+we need to add one module
+-request : for get response of the url